 Dinosaur Provincial Park Campground

 This is another great campground for spring before it gets too hot in Southern Alberta.
 Similar to Dinosaur Provincial Park, you’ll spend your days hiking through the badlands and climbing hoodoos.
 Differences are that you have more freedom in this park to actually climb on the hoodoos and explore without signs everywhere telling you to stay on the official trail.
 There’s also a small beach on the Milk River and some great paddling when the river is high enough.
-Information on day paddling trips can be obtained from the information centre at the campground or on a sign located at the playground by the river. www.albertaparks.ca/writing-on-stone.aspx
+Information on day paddling trips can be obtained from the information centre at the campground or on a sign located at the playground by the river.
+Read more about the experience of one of our authors here. www.albertaparks.ca/writing-on-stone.aspx

 Little Bow Provincial Park Campground

 This little campground doesn’t have much in the way of hiking, biking, or even a playground, but it does have a lovely beach that will entertain children for a long weekend (or longer.)
 It’s a great place for families with boats and for those that like water sports from wakeboarding to kayaking and canoeing on the Travers Reservoir.
 This is where you go in the summer to relax in the sun for a week when you want to camp close to Calgary without the long drive to the beaches of British Columbia. www.albertaparks.ca/little-bow.aspx